CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-6/misc/from_dig_to_rocket_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-6/misc/From_Dig_To_Rocket.png)

-With the artifacts dug up, deliver them to Jordan on the rocket launch area, at the Space Centre!
+With the artefacts dug up, deliver them to Jordan on the rocket launch area, at the Space Centre!

 ```spy